 Most parents contemplate replacing formula milk with whole cow milk once the baby completes their first birthday.
 Knowing the proper method of transitioning to whole cow milk is essential.
-Most 12-month-olds are ready to quit formula and move to whole cow milk.
+While most 12-month-olds are ready to move to whole cow milk, it should not completely replace formula but the shift should happen gradually.
 You can help the baby during this phase in various ways.

 In this post, we tell you about the likely time when most babies stop drinking formula and the way you can try to shift them to whole cow milk.

 When To Stop Formula And Start Milk For Babies?

 There are no set rules as to when a formula-fed baby should stop drinking it.
 Most experts recommend gradual weaning between 12 and 18 months (1).
 As the weaning begins, infants aged 12 months and older may consume whole cow milk (2).